CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 ## Supernet Structure Design

-For each ShuffleNasBlock (SNasB), four choice blocks were explored, ShuffleNetBlock-3x3 (SNB-3), SNB-5, SNB-7 and ShuffleXceptionBlock-3x3 (SXB-3).
-Within each block, eight channel choices are avialable: [0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] x (BlockOutputChannel / 2).
-So each SNasB block explores 32 possible choices and there are 20 blocks in this implementation, counting for totaly 32^20 design choices.
+For each ShuffleNasBlock, four choice blocks were explored, ShuffleNetBlock-3x3 (SNB-3), SNB-5, SNB-7 and ShuffleXceptionBlock-3x3 (SXB-3).
+Within each block, eight channel choices are avialable: `[0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] * (BlockOutputChannel / 2)`.
+So each ShuffleNasBlock explores 32 possible choices and there are 20 blocks in this implementation, counting for totaly 32^20 design choices.

 We also applied the SE, ShuffleNet V2+ SE layout and the MobileNet V3 last convolution block design in the supernet.
-Finally, the supernet contains 15.4 Million trainable parameters and the subnet FLOPs ranges from 168M to 841M.
+Finally, the supernet contains 15.4 Million trainable parameters and the possible subnet FLOPs ranges from 168M to 841M.

 ## Supernet Training

 Unlike what the original paper did, in the training stage, we didn't apply uniform distribution from the begining.
 We train the supernet totaly 120 epochs.
-In the first 60 epochs doing Block selection only and, for the upcoming 60 epochs, we used Channel Selection warm-up which gradually allows the supernet to be trained with larger range of channel choices.
+In the first 60 epochs doing Block selection only and, for the upcoming 60 epochs, we used **Channel Selection Warm-up** which gradually allows the supernet to be trained with larger range of channel choices.

 ``` python
    # Supernet sampling schedule: during channel selection warm-up, apply more epochs for [0.2, 0.4, 0.6, 0.8, 1.0] channel choices